PS5 release date | Games, specs, price and design of the new Sony PlayStation

 While there’s no exact date the PS5 is set to be unveiled, Sony has vaguely said it will be out for the “holiday season”.

 In terms of an actual release date, we know that means before Christmas which leads us to assume a November 2020 or December 2020 release to coincide with the lucrative Christmas present and holiday gift market.
-The Xbox Series X has been confirmed for a November 2020 release – reportedly 10th November – and it’s highly likely that the PS5 will launch in the same window.
+The Xbox Series X has been confirmed for a November 10th 2020 release and it’s highly likely that the PS5 will launch in the same window.

 Exact UK dates have yet to be confirmed, but the new PS5 website that has spun up from Sony promises more details soon.
-It is understood that the PS5 will go head-to-head with Microsoft’s next-generation Xbox Series X for the same gaming market of Christmas 2020 – so expect to hear a lot more about both as we approach the end of the year!
+It is understood that the PS5 will go head-to-head with Microsoft’s next-generation Xbox Series X for the same gaming market of Christmas 2020 – so expect to hear a lot more about it soon- especially now Xbox has put all their cards on the table.

 PlayStation 5 pre-orders and price